 On March 6, the AFL-CIO petitioned OSHA for an emergency temporary standard (ETS) for infectious disease to address COVID-19 and, on March 13, CPR joined more than two dozen organizations signing a letter calling on the agency to move forward with this critical rulemaking.
 OSHA has yet to respond.

-The original draft of the FFCRA included the COVID-19 Health Care Worker Protection Act, legislative language that would mandate OSHA issue the ETS.
+The original draft of the FFCRA included the COVID-19 Health Care Worker Protection Act, legislative language that would mandate OSHA issue the ETS to protect healthcare workers and other frontline workers in high-risk positions.
 CPR joined numerous allies in endorsing this critical legislation; however, it didn’t make it into the final bill.
 This legislation should be included in the next coronavirus relief package.

 Hazard Pay: Any essential worker who must work during a pandemic should be guaranteed hazard pay by the federal government.
 Hazard pay is an option of last resort to compensate workers for risks they’ve already endured without a choice, which seems appropriate in the face of a pandemic that caught the United States and the rest of the world unprepared.
 Hazard pay should never be used to justify transferring an employee from a nonhazardous job to a hazardous one, meaning no worker who isn’t currently on the frontlines of fighting COVID-19 should be transferred to a position in harm’s way against their will.
 Additionally, hazard pay should be in addition to, not an alternative to, employers administering adequate protective measures and ensuring workers have adequate protective equipment and the needed supplies to safeguard against risks of exposure to COVID-19.
 Government economists could look to high-hazard industries as a model to determine the appropriate level of hazard pay for workers affected by this crisis.